timstoddard/cdk-static-website-infra/README.md

-# Welcome to your CDK TypeScript project

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`CdkTestStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+# AWS CDK Project: Static Website Infrastructure

+Creates a CloudFront distribution associated with the following resources:
+- an S3 bucket to serve website files from
+- an origin access identity for CloudFront to access the bucket
+- a public SSL certificate for the website's custom domain name (user must provide the ARN of this)

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute the app.

 ## Useful commands